 Gasoline engines build up their power gradually.
 Even the fastest gas-powered cars take a few seconds to get up to full power once you step on the gas.
 Electric motors make 100% of their torque available instantly.
 That means electric cars accelerate faster off the line than their gasoline-powered counterparts.

-The Tesla Model S Plaid gets from 0 to 60 mph in under two seconds — something no gas-powered car outside of Formula 1 racing has ever been able to do.
+The Tesla Model S Plaid gets from zero to 60 mph in under two seconds, something no gas-powered car outside of Formula 1 racing has ever been able to do.
 But you don’t have to spend six figures to get extreme performance out of an EV.
-The 2024 Kia EV6 starts at about $44,000, including the destination charge, and in GT-Line trim, makes up to 320 horsepower and 446 lb-ft of torque, good enough for a 5.1-second run from 0 to 60 mph.
+The 2025 Kia EV6 starts at about $44,000, including the destination charge.
+The EV6 GT-Line trim makes up to 320 horsepower and 446 lb-ft of torque, good enough for a 5.1-second run from zero to 60 mph.

 Drawbacks of Buying an EV